 Home Equity Line of Credit (HELOC)

-A HELOC gives a borrower access to a line of credit that they can draw from using their home as collateral.
+A HELOC is like a line of credit in that borrowers can draw from using their home as collateral.
 The amount of the line of credit is determined by the mortgage lender and is based on the amount of equity a homeowner has built.
 Lenders usually limit the line of credit to around 80% to 90% of the equity amount.